ketgo/osdev/README.md

 - C cross-compiler: i386-elf-binutils, i386-elf-gcc, i386-elf-gdb
 - x86 PC enumerator: [QEMU](https://www.qemu.org/docs/master/qemu-doc.html#QEMU-PC-System-emulator), [bochs](http://bochs.sourceforge.net/)

+# NewLib

+The directory `newlib` contains the [Newlib](https://sourceware.org/newlib/) source code which is used to port a standard C lib for building OS applications.
+It is also used to generate no-host version of the lib which is used by the kernel for some OS independent standard string and memory manipulation functions.

 ### Building and Running

 Once all prerequisites have been installed, the `make` utility can be used to build and run project.